bitpay/bitcore/packages/bitcore-node/src/modules/modules.md

 ```

-We could add this module by adding `bitcore-node-bch` to the modules array in bitcore.config.json
+We could add this module by adding `bitcore-node-bch` to the chain-network's modulePath in bitcore.config.json

 ```
-    modules: ['./bitcoin', 'bitcore-node-bch'],
+  chains: {
+    // ... other chain configs
+    BCH: {
+      mainnet: {
+        // ... other config entries
+        modulePath: 'bitcore-node-bch'
+      }
+    }
+  }
 ```